steincodes/steincodes.github.io/_posts/2018-05-26-grid-based-movement-tutorial.markdown

         # if input is zero and target is reached start taking inputs again
         get_input_dir()
     else:
+        # as delta is time from last from so if you keep adding it will reach
+        # 1 when the total time elapsed is 1 second.
+So it is just time in secs.
         d += delta

 func get_input_dir():